welshstew/fuse72-cxfsoap-wsdlonly-to-json/README.md

                 .to("{{artemis.destination}}");
 ```

 This application can be configured to any WSDL.
-It uses the [camel-xmljson dataformat](http://camel.apache.org/xmljson.html) in order to marshall xml to json.

 ## Application Configuration (application.yml)